MCP API

 Enabling MCP

-The MCP endpoint is automatically enabled when you start the API server with both vector storage and embedding configuration.
+The MCP endpoint is automatically enabled when you start the API server with both Postgres and embedding configuration.
 If these are not configured, the server runs in "noop" mode with no tools available.

 Required Flags

-If the vector store or embedding provider is not configured, the MCP server runs in "noop" mode with no tools registered.
+If the embedding provider is not configured, the MCP server runs in "noop" mode with no tools registered.
 The endpoint remains available but returns an empty tools list.

 Integration